-Horchata lojana is a tea type drink made from a variety of herbs and flowers including escancel or bloodleaf, lemon verbena, lemon grass, mint, chamomile, lemon balm, rose geranium, among others.
+Horchata lojana is an Ecuadorian sweet tea type drink made from a variety of herbs and flowers including escancel or bloodleaf, lemon verbena, lemon grass, mint, chamomile, lemon balm, rose geranium, among others.

 If you’ve heard of horchata before, but you haven’t been to Ecuador, then you are probably familiar with the Spanish version, an almond rice drink or the Mexican variety, also made from rice.
 In Ecuador, horchata is a very different drink – think bright pink red vs the Spanish or Mexican white horchata.

 In Ecuador, horchata is actually an herbal tea drink made from a mix of herbs and flowers; it is a typical drink from the province of Loja.
 It is very common to find horchata stands in the morning selling tall glasses of this warm sweet drink, it is also served as a cold drink with lunch or other meals.
 The herbs and flowers that are part of this drink include some better known herbs such as chamomile, mint, lemon verbena, lemon grass, and lemon balm.

 Some of the flowers that are included in this tea are rose geranium, small roses, violets, begonias, carnations, fuschias and malva olorosa/malva blanca – which are flowers from the mallow family.
 The horchata herb mix also includes some lesser known and harder to find herbs which include cola de caballo or horse tail –also known as shave grass-, llanten or plantain plant (not to be confused with plantain bananas), borraja or borge, linaza or flax, a red leafed herb called escancel, in English it is known as bloodleaf, this herb gives the drink its red pinkish color.